1. Clean Mouth

 - The person has any pain whether it resolves or not.
 Even short lived pain can indicate a dental problem that needs attention.

 - The person has jaw pain accompanied by a popping or clicking noise; this could signal temporomandibular joint disorder (TMJ).

 If you seek dental care:

 - The dentist will examine the person's teeth and may take an X-ray in order to diagnose the origin of the pain and make treatment recommendations.

-- If there are signs of infection, the dentist will prescribe an antibiotic.
+- If there are signs of infection, the dentist may prescribe an antibiotic.